 Better breakfasts mean pumpkin pancakes from scratch.

 At least, that's how we do in my house.

 Fortunately, this gluten free version whips up quickly and you'll be mowing down a stack before you know it.

-The main ingredient you'll need:
+The main ingredients you'll need:

 - cassava flour (Otto's is my favorite!)

 - pumpkin pie spice